donejs/donejs/docs/features.md

 <img src="/static/img/donejs-modlet-diagram.png" srcset="/static/img/donejs-modlet-diagram.png 1x, /static/img/donejs-modlet-diagram-2x.png 2x" alt="DoneJS Modlet Organization Diagram" />

 Organization by module - or modlets - make large applications easier to maintain by encouraging good architecture patterns.
+The benefits include:

+ * Each modlet contains its own demo page and its own test page.
+Getting a demo page running forces separation of concerns and isolated modules - hallmarks of good design.
+A standalone demo and test page makes it easy to work on pieces of your application in isolation.
+ * Developers are more likely to update tests and documentation if they are sitting right next to the module they are editing.
+The test is not hidden in a `tests` folder that is more easily ignored.
+ * You can develop the application without having to load the entire application and all of its tests on every change.

+An example modlet from the [in depth guide](/place-my-order.html) is the [order/new](https://github.com/donejs/place-my-order/tree/master/src/restaurant/list) component.
+It has its own [demo page](http://www.place-my-order.com/src/order/new/demo.html) and [test page](http://www.place-my-order.com/src/order/new/test.html).

 DoneJS generators create modlets to get you started quickly.
-Creating isolated test and demo pages for your modlet is simple and doesn't require any extra configuration.

-To learn more about the modlet pattern, read this [blog post](http://blog.bitovi.com/modlet-workflows/), watch [this video](https://youtu.be/eIfUsPdKF4A?t=97), and [follow in the guide](http://donejs.com/Guide.html#section=section_Generatecustomelements) where generators are used to create modlets.
+To learn more about the modlet pattern, read this [blog post](http://blog.bitovi.com/modlet-workflows/).

 <a class="btn" href="https://youtu.be/eIfUsPdKF4A?t=97"><span>View the Video</span></a>
 <a class="btn" href="/Guide.html#section=section_Generatecustomelements"><span>View the Guide</span></a>